DogRog/paper-check/README.md

 # Paper Check

 AI scientific paper review with structure, coherence, and tone checks powered by LangGraph LLM agents.
 Upload a PDF and the site highlights problematic parts; hover to see concise explanations.
-Use sidebar filters (Tone, Structure, Coherence) and manage Agents via the Settings modal.
+Use sidebar filters (Tone, Structure, Coherence).

 This project includes: